Home Office 213/926: Legacy

 In the 2010s, Liverpool MPs Luciana Berger and Stephen Twigg raised the issue of the deportations with the Home Office, but were told by the Conservative government's ministers that no forcible repatriations had taken place.
 In March 2021 the Labour MP for Liverpool Riverside, Kim Johnson, raised the issue of the deportations during Prime Minister's Questions.
 This was the first time the matter had been raised in Parliament since 2015.
 Prime Minister Boris Johnson refused to state whether the government would consider issuing an official apology, instead simply stating that "we are certainly very grateful across the country to the Chinese community for their amazing contribution."
 However, Parliamentary Under-Secretary of State for Safe and Legal Migration Kevin Foster subsequently announced that the Home Office would perform an internal investigation into the deportations.
 The report of the investigation was finalised in mid-2022, and found that there had been a "willingness to countenance wide-scale coercion" of the seafarers and that the language used to justify the deportations had been "clearly racially inflected and prejudicial."

 Media

 In 2002, the BBC released a documentary titled Shanghai'd on the deportations.
 In 2006, six decades after the deportations, a memorial plaque in remembrance of those Chinese seamen was installed on Liverpool's Pier Head.
 A network has also been established for families of Chinese seamen who were repatriated after the Second World War.
 A poem written by Theophilus Kwek entitled "HO 213/926" was shortlisted for the Berfrois Poetry Prize in 2016.

-The Exiles: My Stolen Chinese Father was made by Channel News Asia (CNA) in 2023.
+In 2018, a major multimedia exhibition called 'Dragons of the Pool', by Rosa Fong with Yvonne and Charles Foley, was staged at Williamson Museum and Art Gallery in Birkenhead, Wirral.
+Funded by the National Lottery, over three thousand people attended the exhibition from as far as Australia and Canada, bringing the deportations to wider public view.
+A commemorative edition of the book, Sea Dragons: Liverpool and its Chinese Seamen by Yvonne and Charles Foley was printed for the exhibition.